Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Associated K3 surfaces to cubic fourfolds in via the trisecant flop

-Let us consider the surfaces $S_{38}\subset\p^5$ obtained as the image of $\p^2$ by the linear system of plane curves of degree 10 having 10 fixed triple points.
+Let us consider the smooth surfaces $S_{38}\subset\p^5$ obtained as the image of $\p^2$ by the linear system of plane curves of degree 10 having 10 fixed triple points in general position.
 These surfaces are contained in a general cubic fourfold in the admissible divisor $\mathcal C_{38}$, as shown in \cite{Nuer}.
-They were also studied in \cite{RS1, Explicit} to prove that every cubic in $\mathcal C_{38}$ is rational.
+They were also studied in \cite{RS1, Explicit} to prove that every cubic fourfold in $\mathcal C_{38}$ is rational.

-A general surface of this kind admits a congruence of $5$-secant conics.
-We have that $|H^0(\mathcal I_{S_{38}}^2(5))|=\PP^4$ and in concrete {\it general} examples the associated map $\tilde\mu:\Bl_{S_{38}} \PP^5\map\p^4$ is birational, see \cite{RS1, Explicit}.
-In \cite{Explicit} it was calculated that the base locus of $\mu\inv$ is a two dimensional scheme $B\subset\p^4$ of degree 42 and of sectional arithmetic genus 165.

-The cubic generators of the homogeneous ideal of $S_{38}$ satisfy condition $\mathcal K_3$ so that the linear system $|H^0(\mathcal I_{S_{38}}(3))|$ defines a birational map onto the image $\phi:\p^5\map Z\subset\p^9$ by Proposition \ref{verme}.
-The positive dimensional fibers of are the strict transforms of 10 planes (spanned by the 10 elliptic cubic curves on $S_{38}$ determined by 9 of the 10 base points) and the strict transforms of trisecant lines describing a three dimensional irreducible variety $T\subset\Trisec(S_{38})$ mapped by $\phi$ to a Veronese surface $V\subset Z$.
-In particular, the locus $\Trisec(S_{38})\subset\p^5$ consists of the irreducible three dimensional variety $\tilde T$ and of ten planes.
+The Hilbert scheme $\mathcal S_{38}$ parametrizing such surfaces is explicitly unirational, that is we can write out equations for the general member $[S_{38}]\in\mathcal S_{38}$ over a pure transcendental extension of the base field.
+From this, one can deduce that the homogeneous ideal of $S_{38}$ is generated by 10 cubic forms, whose first syzygies are generated by the linear ones.
+In particular the general $S_{38}\subset\p^5$ satisfies condition $\mathcal K_3$.
+By Proposition \ref{verme} the linear system $|H^0(\mathcal I_{S_{38}}(3))|$ defines a birational map $\phi:\p^5\map Z\subset\p^9$ onto its image $Z$.
+Through a general point $\phi(p)\in Z$ there passes 8 lines contained in $Z$.
+The pullbacks of these lines are seven secant lines to $S_{38}$ passing through $p$ and a 5-secant conic to $S_{38}$.
+In particular, a general $S_{38}\subset\p^5$ admits a congruence of 5-secant conics (see \cite[Section~5]{RS1} for details on this computation and also Subsection \ref{contid38}).

+Moreover, we have $|H^0(\mathcal I_{S_{38}}^2(5))|=\PP^4$ for a general $S_{38}\subset\p^5$ and the coefficients of the multidegree of the graph of the associated rational map $\mu:\p^5\map\p^4$ are $(1, 5, 19, 13, 2)$ (see Subsection \ref{contid38}).
+From this one deduces that: $\mu$ is dominant since the last entry is equal to 2 (this means that the closure of a general fiber of $\mu$, $F=\overline{\mu\inv(\mu(p))}$ with $p\in\p^5$ general has degree 2 and dimension 1); its base locus scheme $B\subset\p^5$ has degree $6=5^2-19$ and dimension three.
+Since the unique 5-secant conic $C_p$ to $S_{38}$ passing through $p$ is contracted by $\mu$ to the point $\mu(p)$ ($5\cdot 2-2\cdot 5=0$), the fiber $F$ coincides with $C_p$ and it is irreducible (otherwise one can argue as in Subsection \ref{contid38}, prove that $F$ is an irreducible conic and verify that it is 5-secant to $S_{38}$, yielding a different proof of the existence of the congruence of 5-secant conics).

+The rationality of a general $X$ through a general $S_{38}$ follows by restricting $\mu$ to $X$.
+Indeed, through a general $q\in X$ there passes a unique conic $C_q$ of the congruence, which is not contained in $X$ by the generality of $q$.
+The conic $C_q$ cuts $X$ in $q$ and in five points on $S_{38}$, yielding that the general fiber of map $\mu=\mu_{|X}:X\map\p^4$ is a point by Bézout Theorem.